yushiangfu/study-notes/~vfs.md

 ...
 ```

-So the operational flow is like this:
+The operational flow is as follows:

-- It's an absolute path, and we start from the dentry **root**.
+- Since it's an absolute path, the process begins with the **root** dentry.
-- Look up till the parent of the last component.
+- It performs a lookup until reaching the parent of the last component.
-- Ask the parent to create the child folder **zzz-dir** and install operation sets of directory type.
+- It asks the parent to create the child folder **zzz-dir** and install operation sets specific to directory type.

 <p align="center"><img src="images/vfs/dir-creation.png" /></p>